carterjones/javasnoop/trunk/resources/README.txt

 loaded already.
 This means that you may have to cause your target application to load the class you want to hook before you attach to it with JavaSnoop.

+Since version 1.0 final, there are also UI options for asking the target process to load classes by name.
+You can also point it to a JAR and say, "Hey.
+Load all those classes now."

 =======================
 Is it free?
 What's the license?
 =======================